Products To Make Life Easier For Older Adults (Updated 2022)

 Bed Lever

-Getting in and out of bed gets harder as we age, and a bed lever is an inexpensive mobility aid that can make all the difference.
-Positioned about a third of the way down the bed, a bed lever gives your parent something to hold onto when getting into bed (so is good for people who struggle with balance).
+Getting in and out of bed gets harder as we age.
+We lose muscle mass as we age which impacts how strong we are, and movements such as climbing on and off a bed become more difficult.
+But don’t feel you need to invest in an orthopedic bed that moves to all positions – a bed lever could be the inexpensive mobility aid that your parents need.
+Positioned about a third of the way down the bed, a bed lever gives you something to hold onto when getting into bed (so is good for people who struggle with balance).

-Moving in bed when lying down can also be problematic and using this bed transfer aid as support, your parent will be able to move themselves up or turn over.
+For someone with mobility issues, moving in bed when lying down can also be problematic.
+Using this bed transfer aid as support, your parent will be able to move themselves up or turn over.
 We like this free-standing style for extra support, but you can also find ones which slot between the mattress and bed frame.
 For more info, read our article on the best bed aids.

 Fall Detector Alarm